TnTomato/python-tutorial/Chapter1-EnvironmentSetup/README.rst

 =================

 The first step of learning a programming language is environment setup.
-In this case, we choose to develop on Windows 10 and use Python 3.8. `Pycharm`_ is recommended for both green hands and old hands.
+In this case, we choose to develop on Windows 10 and use Python 3.8.

+About IDE, `Pycharm`_ is recommended for both green hands and old hands.

 .. _Pycharm: https://www.jetbrains.com/pycharm/